HOMEBLOGINQUIRYSEARCH

 4 - Bacterial Diseases

 Bacterial diseases include any illness caused by bacteria.
 Harmful bacteria that cause bacterial infections and disease are called pathogenic bacteria.
-Bacterial diseases occur when pathogenic bacteria enter the body and begin to reproduce and crowd out healthy bacteria or grow in normally sterile tissues.
+Bacterial diseases occur when pathogenic bacteria enter the body and begin to reproduce, crowd out healthy bacteria, or grow in normally sterile tissues.

 Harmful bacteria may also emit toxins that damage the body.